Can you really make money from blogging?

 A lot of bloggers I know started out as online coaches.
 Initially, they struggled to attract regular clients, but they overcame the challenge by reaching out through social media.

 The major reason why becoming a coach in your industry can help you earn extra income is because people want to learn new skills, or improve in certain areas.

 Coaching services are in demand because of the dramatic results the process can bring.

-As an example, after working with Walk of Life Consulting, 98% of clients reported that they thought their CV was more compelling using achievement statements, and 87% said their LinkedIn profile became 5X more effective.
+As an example, after working with Walk of Life Consulting, 98 percent of clients reported that they thought their CV was more compelling using achievement statements, and 87 percent said their LinkedIn profile became 5X more effective.
 Here’s the rest of the statistics:

-You can venture into lots of areas as a coach.
-Life coaching is just one such area, and it’s increasingly popular these days.
-As a coach, you’ll help people deal constructively with challenges in their personal or professional lives.
+Life coaching is just one area to consider, and it’s increasingly popular these days.
+As a coach, you’ll help people deal with challenges in their personal or professional lives.

-For example, if someone is a web developer, he may need a business or personal coach to help him adjust to changes in the web development industry, get the best rates regardless of the recession, and retain clients who will in turn refer others through word of mouth.
+For example, if someone is a web developer, they may need a business or personal coach to help adjust to changes in the web development industry, increase their rates, and retain clients who will, in turn, refer others through word of mouth.